Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 • Margin (m): distance between the edge of the plate to the centerline of the rivets in the nearest row.

-• Transverse pitch (back pitch or row pitch): The distance between two consecutive rows of rivets in the same plate is termed as transverse pitch.
+• Transverse pitch (back pitch or row pitch): The distance between two consecutive rows of rivets in the same plate is termed transverse pitch.

 • Diagonal pitch: The centre distance between one rivet and its adjacent rivet located in the adjacent row is called as diagonal pitch.